 Northern Thailand boasts a good collection of designated national parks which offer lovely forested areas, waterfalls, gardens, hiking trails, camping and a number of other distinctive features.
-A number of these parks, including popular Doi Inthanon National Park, are day tour options from Chiang Mai.
-People who like to build their own tours are able to rent motorcycles or cars easily enough in the city.
-English language maps are sold at the book shops.
+There are more than 30 national parks in the north of Thailand, including Thailand’s highest peak, Doi Inthanon National Park.

 Pha Hom Pok | Suthep-Pui | Huai Nam Dang | Pha Daeng | Sri Lanna